stonepros/stone/doc/stonefs/lazyio.rst

 - ``lazyio_synchronize(int fd, loff_t offset, size_t count)`` - Ensures that the
   client is, in a subsequent read call, able to read the updated file with all the propagated writes of the other clients.
-In CephFS this is facilitated by invalidating the file caches pertaining to the inode and hence forces the client to refetch/recache the data from the updated file.
+In StoneFS this is facilitated by invalidating the file caches pertaining to the inode and hence forces the client to refetch/recache the data from the updated file.
 Also if the write cache of the calling client is dirty (not propagated), lazyio_synchronize() flushes it as well.